 Automatic admission for eligible transfer applicants.
 Section 51.8035 of the Texas Education Code establishes criteria for automatic admission to the University for qualifying transfer applicants who began their studies at a Texas community or junior college following high school graduation.
 These criteria were added to the education code in 2009 by SB 175.

-For details visit Automatic Transfer Admission.
+For details visit the Transfer Admissions Web site.

 Transfer Application Review Process